cielavenir/zipfile39/README.md

 ### Legal

 - I'm not sure about the license term when pyppmd / codecs7z is loaded (I'm not lawyer though).
-    - Note that PPMd code itself is public domain.
+    - For pyppmd, note that PPMd code itself is public domain.
 See https://github.com/miurahr/pyppmd/issues/5#issuecomment-892280467 for detail.